The surprising city wildlife across the USA

 Coyotes are commonly found in cities across North America and have been co-existing with humans for hundreds of years.
 Sightings are common in Milwaukee, especially during April, which is the pup rearing season.
 Milwaukee County Coyote Watch has several tagged coyotes and you can report sightings of the animals here.

-Cattle drive, Fort Worth, Texas
+Cattle drive in Fort Worth, Texas

 If you happen to be in the Stockyards at 11.30am and 4pm and see cattle roaming around the streets, there’s no need to be alarmed.
 Fort Worth’s herd of longhorns at the city’s Stockyards is the only twice daily cattle drive in the world.
 And it’s managed by authentic Texan cowhands.
 Yeehaw!